Myth Social anxiety is just shyness — you'll grow out of it

 Common Symptoms of Social Anxiety

 Social anxiety shows up in your body, your thoughts, and your behavior.
-You might experience some or all of these — and they're all part of the same pattern:
+You might experience some or all of these — and they're all part of the same pattern.
+For some people, the rise of AI has added entirely new triggers — the pressure to speak confidently about tools you barely understand, or the dread of not knowing whether information you share is even real:

 Physical Symptoms